nd2p/nd2p/README.md

-- 👋 Hi, I’m @nd2p
+- 👋 Hi, I’m @nd2p - Software Engineering student of FPT University
-- 👀 I’m interested in coding and gaming
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning C and Java
 - 💞️ I’m looking to collaborate on every platforms
 - 📫 How to reach me: Discord: nd2p